Tyrone-Liu/ExperimentalApp/README.md

 ## Known Bugs (from newest to oldest)
 + [ ] The focus distance used for capture can not match the one used for request.
 Seems to have hyper focal distance be the furthest focus distance.
-+ [ ] There is a lag between capture request been sent and the actual capture begins, because every 'capture request' has to go through the 'camera pipeline'
++ [ ] The first capture request go into pipeline will take triple times of exposure time.
++ [ ] If the capture format is JPEG, image can not be saved after called 'captureSession.abortCapture()'.